Haervwe/open-webui-tools/README.md

 - **Letta Agent** - Autonomous agent integration
 - **Perplexica Pipe** - AI-powered web search with streaming responses and citations
 - **Google Veo Text-to-Video & Image-to-Video** - Generate videos from text or a single image using Google Veo (only one image supported as input)
-- **MiniMax LLM Pipe** - Route chat completions to MiniMax's OpenAI-compatible API with M3 (512K context, default), M2.7 and M2.7-highspeed (204K context) models
+- **MiniMax LLM Pipe** - Route chat completions to MiniMax's OpenAI-compatible API with M3 (512K context), M2.7, and M2.7-highspeed models

 ### 🔧 **Filters**